Brisket Cooking 101

 You Can Do it

 You’ve made it.
 You’ve cooked all the burgers and hotdogs you can, and now it’s time to graduate to the wild world of BBQ.
 What better place to start than one of the most iconic BBQ cuts of meat -- brisket.
 It’s not going to be easy, but the result is going to be worth every bit of effort you put in (and then some).
 Keeping the amazing end result in mind, we should say that cooking brisket is no small task.
-It involves trimming, smoking, wrapping, and resting -- even for experienced BBQ fans, it can be an intimidating task.
+It involves trimming, smoking, wrapping, and resting -- even for experienced BBQ chefs, it can be an intimidating task.
 But don’t worry -- we’ve put together all the most vital information that you’re going to need to make an incredible smoked brisket.
 By the time you’re done, the illustrious title of Pitmaster won’t seem so far away.

 Picking the Right Brisket